 Special Kiln Burned Pine Tar is a pure, natural product with a golden colour, a low content of pitch, a high content of resin, and a high degree of purity.
-Kiln Burned Pine Tar is produced in small batches, and because of its purity and its antiseptic properties, it is especially sought after for medical purposes, for veterinary use, for personal care products, and also for wood preservation.
+Kiln Burned Pine Tar is produced in small batches, and because of its purity and its antiseptic properties, it is especially sought after for veterinary use, for personal care products, and also for wood preservation.

 Special Kiln Burned Pine Tar is produced according to traditional methods in special outdoor burning pits or "dales".
 Resinous pine wood is carefully chosen, prepared, and laid out in the dale, and it is then covered in earth so that it burns very slowly, resulting in a very pure form of pine tar with a low amount of carbon.
 This has become a ceremony that is still practiced annually in Gotland, Sweden, certain parts of Norway, and in Finland.